Behavioral Health Integration in Illinois.

 BHI billing in Illinois.

 BHI uses federally standardized CPT codes with uniform reimbursement across Illinois.
-IL Medicaid provides full supplementary Medicaid coverage for dual-eligible patients.
+IL Medicaid provides partial supplementary Medicaid coverage for dual-eligible patients.

 Care management for behavioral health, first 20 min/month